ministryofjustice/nomis-user-roles-api/scripts/remove-all-and-add-roles-to-users/README.md

-# Script to add single or multiple roles to list of users
+# Script to remove all DPS roles and then add multiple DPS roles to list of users

-This script takes a list of usernames (users file) and a list of role codes (roles file), The script loops through the users and calls the add role endpoint to add each role one at a time.
+This script takes a list of usernames (users file) and a list of role codes (roles file), The script loops through the users and calls

+* the delete caseload endpoint to remove the NWEB caseload which will remove all digital roles from the user
+* the add caseload endpoint to re-add the NEWB caseload
+* the add role endpoint to add each role one at a time.

 ## Requirements